airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 10. Click **Save connection**.

-#### Configure multiple streams
+To modify multiple streams:

 ![Batch Edit gif 5](https://user-images.githubusercontent.com/106352739/187312110-d16b4f9a-9d43-4b23-b644-b64004f33b58.gif)

-To configure multiple streams:

 1. In the **Activate the streams you want to sync** table, select the checkboxes of streams that you want to apply changes to.

 :::note

 To select or deselect all streams, click the checkbox in the table header.
-You can also deselect individual streams by deselecting their checkbox in the table.
+To deselect an individual stream, deselect its checkbox in the table.

 :::